 So, the probable causes are –

-- Other abnormalities include – scoliosis, limb asymmetry, vertebral anomalies, facial asymmetry, fused or accessory ribs, accessory scrotum, hypoplasia of the contralateral labium minus, asymmetry of the scapulae, decreased hairiness of the ipsilateral axilla, and supernumerary nipples.
+- Various associated abnormalities include Scoliosis, limb asymmetry, vertebral anomalies, facial asymmetry, fused or accessory ribs, accessory scrotum, asymmetry of the scapulae, decreased hairiness of the ipsilateral axilla, and supernumerary nipples.

 Also Read: What Causes Nevus Depigmentosus?